School Marketing Metrics You Should Be UsingMay 7, 2019

 This is all data you can use to adapt your marketing strategy.
 Perhaps you don’t use social media very often -- maybe it’s time to start?
 You’ve now got the capacity to evaluate, from a qualitative standpoint, what it was that worked about that particular blog post.
 And, of course, this is just one example -- the insights you can reap from a regular channel breakdown are almost endless.
 Trust us!

 Want to compare social media channels?
-Check out the pros and cons of each in our guide to The Right Social Networks for Your School.
+Check out the pros and cons of each in our guide to

 Conversion rate (CVR) is endlessly talked about amongst digital marketers, and for good reason -- it’s the metric that determines the percentage of your users that are taking a specified action, such as clicking a link, filling out a form or purchasing a product.
 As a result, it’s also a non-negotiable metric to measure, even in a school setting.